arbor-sim/arbor/doc/cpp_recipe.rst

 Recipes
 ===============

-An Arbor recipe is a description of a model without any information about how the model is to be executed.
+An Arbor recipe is a description of a model.
 It  provides interface that the model building phase queries for information on cells, such as:

   * the number of cells in the model;